dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 Once we have some kind of address translation enabled, all memory we can access is now virtual memory.
 This address translation is usually performed by the MMU (memory management unit) which we can program in someway.
 On `x86_64` the MMU parses the page tables we provide to determine what should happen during this translation.

-Even if you create an identity map of physical memory (meaning virtual address = physical address) you're still accessing physical memory *through* virtual memory.
+Even if we create an identity map of physical memory (meaning virtual address = physical address) we're still accessing physical memory *through* virtual memory.
 This is subtle, but important difference.

-You can think of virtual memory as how the program views memory, as opposed to physical memory which is how the rest of the hardware sees memory.
+Virtual memory can be imagined as how the program views memory, as opposed to physical memory which is how the rest of the hardware sees memory.

 Now that we have a layer between how a program views memory, we can do some interesting things: